-Stakeholders Guiding Principles Farmers and Suppliers Forming strong relationships with our network of more than 275 family farms, who are the foundation of our resilient and reliable supply chain Customers and Consumers Delivering the transparency and quality around food products that today's consumers demand Crew Members Empowering our crew members by investing in their financial security, development and overall well-being Community and Environment Investing in our community and being conscious stewards of the environment Stockholders Building a sustainable company for the long term by delivering stockholder value
+Stakeholders Guiding Principles Farmers and Suppliers Forming strong relationships with our network of more than 300 family farms, who are the foundation of our resilient and reliable supply chain Customers and Consumers Delivering the transparency and quality around food products that today's consumers demand Crew Members Empowering our crew members by investing in their financial security, development and overall well-being Community and Environment Investing in our community and being conscious stewards of the environment Stockholders Building a sustainable company for the long term by delivering stockholder value

 We have scaled our brand through our strong relationships with family farms and deliberate efforts to design and build the infrastructure to bring our products to a national audience.
-Today, with a network of more than 275 family farms, we believe we have set the national standard for pastured-raised eggs.
+Today, with a network of more than 300 family farms, we believe we have set the national standard for pastured-raised eggs.
 We believe the success of our relationships with family farms and the efficiency of our supply chain provide us with a competitive advantage in the approximately \$45 billion U.S. natural food and beverage industry, in which achieving reliable supply at a national scale can be challenging.
 In 2017, we opened Egg Central Station, a shell egg processing facility in Springfield, Missouri, which is centrally located within our network of family farms.
-Egg Central Station is capable of packing three million eggs per day and has achieved Safe Quality Food, or SQF, Level 3 certification, the highest level of such certification recognized by the Global Food Safety Initiative, or GFSI.
+Egg Central Station is capable of packing six million eggs per day and has achieved Safe Quality Food, or SOF, Level 3 certification, the highest level of such certification recognized by the Global Food Safety Initiative, or GFSI.
 In addition, Egg Central Station is the only egg facility, and, as of January 2020, we were one of only six companies (and ten sites) globally, to have received the Safe Quality Food Institute, or SQFI, Select Site certification, indicating that the site has voluntarily elected to undergo annual unannounced recertification audits by SQFI, the organization responsible for administering a global food safety and quality program known as the SQF Program.
-The design of Egg Central Station includes investments in support of each of our stakeholders, from our crew members (daylighting, climate control, slip resistant floors in the egg grading room), to the community and environment (consulting with the community before we built the facility, restoring native vegetation on the property, best-in-class stormwater management), to our customers and consumers (food safety and maintenance investments far beyond regulatory requirements).
-In November 2019, we began construction on a facility expansion that will nearly double our current square footage.

-our supply chain is a key differentiator and provides us with a competitive advantage, which we intend to continue to leverage to grow both our net revenue and gross margin.
+The design of Egg Central Station includes investments in support of each of our stakeholders, from our crew members (daylighting, climate control and slip resistant floors in the egg grading room), to the community and environment (consulting with the community before we built the facility, restoring native vegetation on the property, best-in-class stormwater management and the use of solar panels), to our customers and consumers (food safety and maintenance investments far beyond regulatory requirements).
+In April 2022, we completed expansion of Egg Central Station that nearly doubled its current square footage.
+We believe owning and operating this important element of our supply chain is a key differentiator and provides us with a competitive advantage, which we intend to continue to leverage to grow both our net revenue and gross margin.